AsiaWi/snap-it-up-frontend/README.md

  - Replies list is a feature available to all users regardless of auth state, list of replies related to each question can be accessed within each question by clicking on '{number} Replies' button, when clicked the button text will change to 'Hide {number} replies', user can hide the replies list by clicking the button again.

 Here you can see 2 buttons related to that specific question: 'Reply' button and Replies list button '1 Replies` before it has been clicked to reveal the list:
+PLEASE NOTE I HAVE UPDATED THE CODE NOW AND LIVE PAGE WILL CORRECTLY SHOW '1Reply'

 ![Replies_button](https://res.cloudinary.com/dmod5eglu/image/upload/v1706224255/REPLIES_BUTTONS_ryo1rm.png)